jdohertydev/runit/README.md

 As a user, I want to share my experiences and provide feedback on events so that others can make informed decisions.

 </details>

+## The Scope Plane

+After determining the strategy, the scope was meticulously defined and planned out.

+### Features to be Implemented

+- **Update Account Details**: Users can modify their personal information, such as name, email address, and password.

+- **Event Details Page**: Users can view comprehensive information about a specific event, including date, time, location, description, and any additional details.

+- **User Login**: Registered users can securely log in to their accounts to access personalized features and information.

+- **User Registration**: New users (runners) can create an account on the platform to gain access to event listings and other site features.

+- **Event Sign-Up**: Registered users can enroll in and confirm their participation for a selected event through the platform.

+- **View Registrations**: Event organisers can see a list of participants who have registered for their event, along with relevant details.

+- **View Remaining Places Available**: Users can check the number of available slots remaining for an event before registering.

+- **Cancel Registration**: Registered runners can withdraw from participating in an event they previously signed up for.

+- **Search Events**: Users can conduct searches using various criteria to find specific types of running events that match their interests.

+- **Event Filtering**: Users can narrow down the list of events based on specific categories or criteria, helping them find events that align with their preferences.